kaisenlinux/manpages-dev/category/Mount/mount.md

            /sbin/mount.suffix spec dir [-sfnv] [-N namespace] [-o options] [-t type.subtype]

        where  the  suffix  is  the filesystem type and the -sfnvoN options have the same meaning as the normal mount options.
-The -t option is used for filesystems with subtypes support (for ex‐ ample /sbin/mount.fuse -t fuse.sshfs).
+The -t option is used for filesystems with subtypes support
+       (for example /sbin/mount.fuse -t fuse.sshfs).

-       The command mount does not pass the mount options unbindable, runbindable, private, rprivate, slave, rslave, shared, rshared, auto, noauto, comment, x-*, loop, offset and sizelimit  to the mount.<suffix> helpers.
+       The command mount does not pass the mount options unbindable, runbindable, private, rprivate, slave, rslave, shared, rshared, auto, noauto, comment, x-*, loop,  offset  and  size‐ limit to the mount.<suffix> helpers.
 All other options are used in a comma-separated list as an argument to the -o option.

 ENVIRONMENT
        LIBMOUNT_FSTAB=<path>